-In a study published earlier this year, it was found that a staggering 1 in 10 women experience sex as painful; a condition known as dyspareunia.
+In a study published earlier last year, it was found that a staggering 1 in 10 women experience sex as painful; a condition known as dyspareunia.
 Although dyspareunia is a common condition, treatment is still limited and often patients are left with unresolved issues.
 This is leading to an increased proportion of women avoiding intercourse altogether to avoid the pain and discomfort.

 The study, conducted by Dr Kirstin Mitchell, also uncovered some insights into the associations to painful sex.
 Many woman who reported sex as painful also reported issues such as vaginal dryness, feeling anxious during sex and a lack of enjoyment.
 It was also linked to poor physical and mental health and includes adverse past experiences.